 The teaching methods of the school evolved into a daily routine.
-Students would be given a test on the material covered the previous session, they would be given a lecture each day, which they were expected to transcribe, and spend the remainder of the day studying the citations that were given during the lecture, taking additional notes in their notebooks.
+Students would take a test on the material covered the previous session.
+Each day they would receive a lecture, which they were expected to transcribe.
+Then they spent the rest of the day studying the citations given during the lecture, taking additional notes.
 Then, students would transcribe what they had learned into a completed summary for reference.

 The final list of lawyers trained by Reeve and Gould was impressive.
 Students from every state in the union attended the school, and its list of alumni contains governors, senators, congressmen, chief justices and judges, ambassadors and two vice presidents.
 Among the more prominent names: Education reformer Horace Mann and Vice President John C. Calhoun.

 The school also inspired several of its students to launch schools of their own throughout the country, based on the Litchfield Law School model.